 Autoscaler preparation checklist

-After successfully enabling CAST AI's automation features, turning on and testing the following aspects will help you ensure the operation of the platform's autoscaling engine.
+After successfully enabling CAST AI's automation features, turning on and testing the following aspects will help you ensure the platform's autoscaling engine operates properly.

 Further fine-tuning might be necessary for specific use cases.